 DEPENDENCE UPON COLLABORATIVE PARTNERS.
 The Company currently does not possess the resources necessary to develop, obtain regulatory approvals, or commercialize any of its potential therapeutic products.
 The Company's ability to apply its pulmonary delivery system to a broad range of drugs will depend upon its ability to establish and maintain collaborative arrangements since many of the drugs currently approved for sale or in clinical testing are covered by third-party patents.
 The Company has entered into collaborative arrangements with certain of its partners to fund clinical trials, assist in obtaining regulatory approvals, supply drugs for formulation and market and distribute products.
 While Inhale has also entered into agreements with partners to test the feasibility of its pulmonary delivery system with certain of their proprietary molecules, there can be no assurance that the Company will be able to enter into additional collaborations or that its feasibility agreements will lead to collaborations.
 There also can be no assurance that the Company will be able to maintain any such collaborative arrangements or feasibility agreements or that any such collaborative arrangements or feasibility agreements will be successful.
 The failure of the Company to enter into or maintain such collaborative arrangements and feasibility agreements would have a material adverse effect on the Company.
-Moreover, the inability of the Company to enter into a collaborative arrangement with the owner of any patented drug may preclude the Company from working with such drug.
-Beginning in October 1997, Inhale announced its plan to renegotiate with Baxter certain terms of their collaboration agreement to address concerns raised by both parties about the overall scope and cost of the collaborative arrangement.
-In April 1998, the renegotiation of the collaborative agreement with Baxter was finalized.
-Under the revised terms, Inhale and Baxter will focus on the product which entered Phase I testing in November 1997 and continue to pursue its commercialization.
+Moreover, the inability of the Company to enter into a collaborative arrangement with the owner of any patented drug may preclude the Company from working with such drug, and the inability of any partner to supply drugs for formulation would have a material adverse effect on the Company.

 The Company's existing partners have rights to pursue parallel development of other drug delivery systems which may compete with the Company's pulmonary drug delivery system and to terminate their agreements with the Company at any time without significant penalty.
 The Company anticipates that any future partners would have similar rights.
 Although the Company intends generally to formulate and manufacture powders for partners and to supply inhalation devices for such powders, certain partners may choose to formulate or manufacture their own powders, or to develop or supply their own device, thereby limiting one or more potential sources of revenue for Inhale.
 In addition, the Company anticipates that it may be precluded from entering into new arrangements with companies whose products compete with those of its existing partners.
 The Company also has limited or no control over the resources that any partner may devote to the Company's products, over partners' development efforts, including the design and conduct of clinical trials, and over the pricing of any such products.
 The pharmaceutical and biotechnology industries are consolidating, and acquisitions by, or of, the Company's existing or potential collaborative partners may affect the initiation or continuation of any such collaborations.
 There can be no assurances that any of the Company's present or future collaborative partners will perform their obligations as expected, will devote sufficient resources to the development, clinical testing or marketing of the Company's potential products or will not terminate their agreements with the Company prematurely or renegotiate such agreements.
-Any parallel development by a partner of alternate drug delivery systems, development by a partner rather than by Inhale of components of the delivery system, preclusion from entering into competitive arrangements, failure to obtain timely regulatory approvals, premature termination of an agreement, renegotiation of an agreement, or failure by a partner to devote sufficient resources to the development and commercialization of the Company's products would have a material adverse effect on the Company.
+Any parallel development by a partner of alternate drug delivery systems, development by a partner rather than by Inhale of components of the delivery system, preclusion from entering into competitive arrangements, failure to obtain timely regulatory approvals, premature termination of an agreement, renegotiation of an agreement, or failure by a partner to devote sufficientresources to the development and commercialization of the Company's products would have a material adverse effect on the Company.